ClusterHQ/flocker/docs/docker-integration/enabling-agent-service.rst

 =========

 This completes the manual installation of Flocker for an integration with Docker Swarm.

-The next step is to manually install Docker Swarm.
+The next step is to install Docker Swarm.
-A link to the Docker installation instructions can be found on the Installation menu:
+Click the button below to open the Swarm installation instructions provided by Docker - this will open in a new window:

 .. raw:: html